groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/automate-pdf-annotation-extraction-groupdocs-java/_index.md

 }
 ```

-Deploy this as a dedicated endpoint and scale horizontally to handle high‑throughput workloads.
+Deploy this service behind a load balancer and scale horizontally to handle thousands of requests per minute.

-## Alternative Approaches and When to Use Them
+## Alternative approaches and when to use them

-While GroupDocs.Annotation is powerful, consider these alternatives for specific scenarios:
+While GroupDocs.Annotation offers the most feature‑complete solution, there are scenarios where a lighter library may be sufficient:

-- **Apache PDFBox:** Better for simple text extraction without complex annotation metadata.
+- **Apache PDFBox** – good for simple text extraction but lacks full annotation metadata.
-- **iText:** Excellent for PDF generation with annotation creation (the opposite direction).
+- **iText 7** – excels at creating annotations rather than reading them.

-**When to stick with GroupDocs:** Complex annotation types, enterprise‑level support needs, or when you need a consistent API across document formats.
+**When to stay with GroupDocs:** You need support for complex annotation types (e.g., rubber‑stamp, ink), enterprise‑grade performance, or a unified API across multiple document formats.

-## Integration Patterns for Enterprise Applications
+## Integration patterns for enterprise applications

-### Microservice Architecture
+### How should you design a microservice architecture for annotation extraction?

-Deploy annotation extraction as a dedicated microservice for better scalability and resource management.
-Communicate via REST or gRPC, and keep the service stateless so you can scale out easily.
+Expose the extraction logic as a stateless REST or gRPC endpoint.
+Keep the service containerised, configure health checks, and use a message queue (e.g., RabbitMQ) for asynchronous batch processing.
+This pattern ensures high availability and easy horizontal scaling.

-## FAQ
+## Frequently asked questions

-**Q: What's the minimum Java version required for GroupDocs.Annotation?**
+**Q: What is the minimum Java version required for GroupDocs.Annotation?**
-A: JDK 8 is the minimum, but JDK 11+ is recommended for better performance and security features.
+A: JDK 8 is the minimum, but JDK 11+ is recommended for improved performance and modern language features.

-**Q: Can I extract annotations from document formats other than PDF?**
+**Q: Can I extract annotations from formats other than PDF?**
-A: Yes, GroupDocs supports Word (.docx), Excel (.xlsx), PowerPoint (.pptx), and more.
+A: Yes.
+GroupDocs.Annotation also reads annotations from Word (.docx), Excel (.xlsx), PowerPoint (.pptx), and several image formats.

 **Q: How do I handle password‑protected PDFs?**
-A: Use the `Annotator` constructor that accepts `LoadOptions` with a password:
+A: Pass a `LoadOptions` object with the password to the `Annotator` constructor.

 ```java
 LoadOptions loadOptions = new LoadOptions();